CSD English Learner Program

 Reclassification of English Learners

-The Cambrian School District has developed specific criteria for reclassifying English Learners to Fluent English Proficient (FEP) status.
+Four (4) specific criteria for reclassifying English Learners to Fluent English Proficient (FEP) status:

-- The next criterion is a review and analysis of student performance based on results of the student’s SBAC ELA/Literacy score.
+- Review and analysis of student performance based on the results of the student’s SBAC ELA and/or local ELA Performance-based assessment in reading & writing.

-- The third criterion is teacher evaluation of a student’s academic performance, which can be based on the student’s current report cards, grade point average (GPA), writing sample, and formative assessments reflecting the mastery of State Standards.
+- Teacher evaluation of a student’s academic performance, which can be based on the student’s current report cards, grade point average (GPA), writing sample, and formative assessments reflecting the mastery of State Standards.

-- The fourth and final criterion is parent opinion and consultation, which involves parents or guardians in discussing their student’s English-language proficiency and meeting the guidelines for reclassification.
+- Parent opinion and consultation, which involves parents or guardians in discussing their student’s English-language proficiency and meeting the guidelines for reclassification.

 After a student is reclassified, his/her academic progress is monitored for four years.
 The four-year monitoring in CSD requires schools to list the student’s academic grades in each academic area each semester of the four years.
 In addition, all SBAC proficiency levels in ELA and Mathematics must be listed on an annual basis.

-On a Trimester basis, all English Learners will be assessed by the classroom teacher as to the student’s progress.
+On an annual basis, all English Learners will be assessed by the classroom teacher as to the student’s progress.
 ELD portfolio entries shall be made at least by trimester.
 For additional information, please call your child’s school and set up a meeting.
 Progress is always reviewed at teacher conferences and/or as needed throughout the school year.